New LI service will deliver your Starbucks

 Most Popular

 So she made it a thing.
 In January, Coffee Angel Delivery started delivering coffee to homes, offices and LIRR stations in Roslyn and Manhasset from 6:15 a.m. to 2 p.m. every day of the week.
-Customers sign up online and then have the option of texting their orders the night before or registering for regular delivery.
+Customers sign up online, at coffeeangeldelivery.com, and then have the option of texting their orders the night before or registering for regular delivery.

-The price is the cost of the drink plus $1.99 for up to two beverages, 99 cents for any additional beverage.
+The price is the cost of the drink plus $1.99 for as many as two beverages, 99 cents for any additional beverage.
 Subscribers pay $39.99 per month (plus the cost of drinks).

 Savastano conceded that her chai latte costs about $9 (the drink is $4.83 plus $1.99 delivery plus the $2 tip she gives the deliverer) but she is unapologetic.
 “I have a six-month-old and I need that Starbucks when I get on the train.
 It’s worth every penny.”